d-tork/d-tork.github.io/index.md

 ![Desk and sink](img/permanent_clu2.JPG)
 <p style="text-align: center;"><i>A place to work, a place for "ablutions"</i></p>

-I had by dying to have a better space to set up my server than the narrow shelf above my bed, and I got exactly that in this new container.
-At home, I named my server the `CR4DL` as an homage to [_Westworld_](https://westworld.fandom.com/wiki/Cradle#CR4-DL); this miniaturized version I call the `CR1B`.
+I had been dying to have a better space to set up my server than the narrow shelf above my bed, and I got exactly that in this new container.
+At home, I named my server `CR4DL` as an homage to [_Westworld_](https://westworld.fandom.com/wiki/Cradle#CR4-DL); this miniaturized version I call the `CR1B`.